Social Media and its Impact on SEO

-Companies that continually post on popular social media platforms and actively engage with their followers/friends/fans are seen by the search engines as valuable and relevant to their readers.
-Because of their authority, Google recognises that and as a result will often increase a domain’s ability to rank well.
+Companies that continually post on popular social media platforms and actively engage with their followers/friends/fans are seen by search engines as valuable and relevant to their readers.
+Because of their authority, Google recognises that and as a result, will often increase a domain’s ability to rank well.

 Followed Links and Social bookmarking